Bennett holds on and beats Carr to capture US Amateur - KVIA

 Bennett is exempt into the Masters, U.S. Open and British Open next year.

 “It means everything,” Bennett said about the victory.
-“It’s a dream cone true. … It means a lot to hold that trophy.”
+“It’s a dream come true. … It means a lot to hold that trophy.”

+The consolation for Carr is the traditional invitation to the Masters, along with a spot in the U.S. Open next year.

+“It’s what you dream of as a kid,” Carr said.
+“It didn’t work out the way I wanted, but I couldn’t have lost to a better competitor.
+I played very well this week.”

 More AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports